 The Mt.
-Todd gold recovery process evolved both historically and through studies commissioned by Vista from Resource Development, Inc. (RDi).
+Todd gold recovery process evolved both historically and through studies commissioned by Vista from Resource Development, Inc. ("RDi").
 The evolved process uses proven technologies to recover 82 percent of the contained gold by carbon in leach (CIL) leaching.
-For purposes of this PFS, an ore feed grade of 1.08 g Au/t and an Ausenco adjusted plant feed rate of 1,427 tonnes per hour (t/h) (nominally 30,000 tonnes per day [tpd] or 10.65 Mtpy) was used.
+For purposes of the PFS, an ore feed grade of 1.08 g Au/t has been assumed and an Ausenco Services Pty Ltd ("Ausenco") adjusted plant feed rate of 1,427 tonnes per hour (t/h) (nominally 30,000 tonnes per day (tpd) or 10.65 Mtpy) was assumed.
 Note that Ausenco frequently describes their work as the "11Mtpy Engineering and Cost Study."

-Testwork at RDi on samples provided by Vista supports a process using conventional coarse crushing followed by HPGR crushing and ball mill grinding to produce a leach feed at $P{80}$ 150 micrometer ( $\mu$ m) (100 mesh Tyler).
+Testwork completed by RDi on samples provided by Vista supports a process using conventional coarse crushing followed by high pressure grinding rolls HPGR crushing and ball mill grinding to produce a leach feed at $P{80}$ 150 micrometer ( $\mu$ m) (100 mesh Tyler).
 The resulting pulp is then pre-aerated and subjected to CIL leaching followed by adsorption, desorption, and recovery (ADR) leading to gold doré.
 The CIL tailings are detoxified and sent to an impoundment, from which plant process water is recycled.
 The process is robust.